secretstartups/handbook/content/handbook/company/culture/all-remote/getting-started.md

 *You'll find more videos such as these in the [Remote Work playlist on the GitLab Unfiltered YouTube channel](https://www.youtube.com/playlist?list=PL05JrBw4t0Kq7QUX-Ux5fOunQotqJbECc).*

-As aptly stated in [Basecamp's Handbook](https://basecamp.com/handbook), **there’s as much to unlearn as there is to learn** when it comes to thriving in a remote role.
+As aptly stated in [Basecamp's Handbook](https://basecamp.com/handbook), **there's as much to unlearn as there is to learn** when it comes to thriving in a remote role.

 Remote work enables a great deal of flexibility, freedom, and autonomy.
 It also requires adaptability when it comes to communication, and may require experimentation by the team member to reach peak enjoyment.